 As November rolls around, we're lighting our first fires of the season, finding our coziest sweaters, and thinking about what we're thankful for.
 But we shouldn't just take stock of the things to be grateful for in our lives once a year.

-There are many powerful benefits to making gratitude a part of your daily life year round, even after you've successfully roasted the turkey and eaten too much pie.
-Practicing gratitude can not only help to boost your mood, it can help train your brain to see the positive more often, reducing daily stress, anxiety, and frustration.
+There are many powerful benefits to making gratitude a part of your daily life year-round, even after you've successfully roasted the turkey and eaten too much pie.
+Practicing gratitude can not only help to boost your mood, help train your brain to see the positive more often, reducing daily stress, anxiety, and frustration.
 A regular gratitude practice can help to increase your empathy levels, help you feel more empowered and confident, and teach you to recognize the things you already have.

-Gratitude is also great for your physical health.
-It can decrease everyday aches and pains and help to improve your sleep.
+Did you know that gratitude is also great for your physical health?
+It can help reduce stress and decrease everyday aches and pains and help to improve your sleep.
 Overall, a regular gratitude practice makes you more resilient.
-Here’s how to get started building your own daily gratitude ritual.
+Read on for 7 easy steps for building your own daily gratitude ritual.

 Choose a notebook you find beautiful where you can track your gratitude practice.
 Having something inspiring makes you all that more likely to stick to your ritual.
 Keeping your gratitude journal all in one place allows you to look back through your entries when you might be feeling a little down and need a reminder of what brings you joy.

 Routines are a great way to ensure that you actually stick to your gratitude practice, making it an important part of your every day.
 Whether you choose to do it before you fall asleep each night or over a cup of morning tea, try to make it a part of something you’re already doing each day.
 Set some expectations surrounding your gratitude practice, so you know what to expect.
 It might be 5 minutes of reflecting on your gratitude, or you might write down three things you are grateful for each day.
 If you truly want to progress your gratitude, you can continue to increase the time or number of things that you write.